seothemes/base/README.md

 ### One line command:

-Install the latest development version of the Genesis Starter Theme using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):
+Install the latest development version of the Base using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):

 ```shell
 composer create-project seothemes/base your-theme-name dev-master && cd "$(\ls -1dt ./*/ | head -n 1)" && sh setup.sh